kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

 If we want to abort the Live Migration, 'Kubernetes-Style', we'll just delete the object we created for triggering it.

-In this case the VM status for migration will report some additional information:
+In this case, the VM status for migration will report some additional information:

 ```yaml
 Migration State: